 The Judith Binney Fellowships and Awards are managed by two representatives of the Judith Binney Trust (currently Prof. Emerita Bettina Bradbury and Bridget Williams), working with John Barr, of the PR consultancy Ingram Barr.
 The Management Group reports to the Trustees.

-John Barr is a senior communications professional with over thirty years’ experience in strategic marketing and public relations.
-For several years he managed the judging of New Zealand’s national book awards, and he has extensive knowledge of promotions, media and event management.
+John Barr is a senior communications professional with over thirty years’ experience in public relations, including managing the judging of New Zealand’s national book awards.

 The Selection Panel

-The Selection Panel is convened each year; it consists of a Trustee of the Judith Binney Trust, and four people chosen by the Judith Binney Trust.
+The Selection Panel is convened for each year that grants are available; it consists of a Trustee of the Judith Binney Trust, and four people chosen by the Judith Binney Trust.
 The chair of the Selection Panel is chosen by the Trustees.

 In choosing the members of the Selection Panel, the Trustees will have regard for a range of appropriate scholarly interests including Māori history, and for some regional representation.